-The Box Heeler is a relatively new designer dog breed.
-It is a hybrid of a Blue Heeler and a Boxer.
-Since it has been more recently developed, many of the traits associated with these dogs can be more accurately gleaned from studying the parental breeds.
-Since both of the parents are known to be hard-working dogs, a typical trait of the Box Heeler is that they appreciate having a job and will be more evenly balanced in a home where they can work.
-They are energetic, agile, and enthusiastic dogs: a pup with love for life.
+The Box Heeler is a relatively new designer dog and is a hybrid of a Blue Heeler and a Boxer.
+Since they were developed recently, many of the traits associated with these dogs can be more accurately gleaned from studying the parental breeds.
+Since both parents are known to be hard-working dogs, a typical trait of the Box Heeler is that they appreciate having a job and will be more evenly balanced in a home where they can work.
+They are energetic, agile, and enthusiastic dogs.

-The extremely short hair on a box heeler often means that it is more difficult for them to self-regulate their temperatures and they are more prone to sun damage.
+The short hair on a box heeler makes it more difficult for them to self-regulate their temperatures, and they are more prone to sun damage.
 Dogs with a moderate amount of hair have more protection from harmful rays and can insulate themselves, both from the heat and colder weather.
-If you have a Box Heeler or are interested in purchasing one, be sure that you can provide areas of shade for them if they are outside during hot days.
+If you have a Box Heeler or are interested in purchasing one, be sure that you can provide shade for them if they are outside during hot days.

-Nowadays, Boxers are commonly used as working dogs, having been one of the first breeds trained as a police dog.
-They also make for wonderful companion dogs and have even been trained as seeing-eye dogs and to aid those with other disabilities.
+Nowadays, Boxers are commonly used as working dogs, having been one of the first breeds trained as police dogs.
+They also make excellent companion dogs and have been trained as seeing-eye dogs and therapy animals.

-The Box Heeler often has the same high prey and herding drives associated with both of the parental breeds.
-They may even try to herd people around the house.
+The Box Heeler often has the same high prey and herding drives associated with both parental breeds.
+They may try to herd people around the house.
 This prey drive comes from the cattle herding history of Boxers, and the herding drive is from the Blue Heelers of Australia.
-Your Box Heeler puppy can make the perfect hunting companion or be ready to herd anything that walks if trained the right way.
+Your Box Heeler puppy can make the perfect hunting companion or be ready to herd anything that walks if trained correctly.

 Temperament & Intelligence of the Box Heeler🧠

-The inherited traits from the parents of the Box Heeler makes for a playful dog who is alert and attentive to their family.
-They are known to be patient dogs, although they are often stubborn and have strong independent streaks inherited from their Blue Heeler parents.
+The inherited traits from the parents of the Box Heeler make for a playful dog who is alert and attentive to their family.
+They are known to be patient dogs, but they are often stubborn and have independent streaks inherited from their Blue Heeler parents.

-Since Boxers may be hostile around new animals and people, it is vital to socialize your Box Heeler puppy early on.
-By participating in early socialization, you set your dog up for a more calm and content life, easily getting along with new dogs and being less hostile around other animals in general.
+Since Boxers can be hostile around new animals and people, it is vital to socialize your Box Heeler puppy early on.
+By participating in early socialization, you set your dog up for a more calm and content life.

-Both of the dogs involved in parenting the Box Heeler are quite intelligent and inquisitive.
+Both dogs involved in parenting the Box Heeler are intelligent and curious.
 To satisfy a Box Heeler, they need physical attention and mental stimulation.
 Even if you don’t have a job for them to do, try to create something for them to participate in.
 Consider taking them to a dog park or training them on dog courses.

 Are These Dogs Good for Families?🏡

-These dogs fit well into family scenarios, particularly those on the larger.
-Although they can be independent at times, they like to feel as though they are a functioning part of the pack, which is what you and your family will be to them.
-Box Heelers are quite gentle around things smaller than them as long as they are introduced well.
+These dogs fit well into family scenarios, especially large, active families.
+Although they can be independent at times, they like to feel like they are a functioning part of the pack, which is what you and your family will be to them.
+Box Heelers are gentle around smaller animals as long as they are introduced early.

 Does This Breed Get Along With Other Pets?🐶 😽

-Box Heelers may get along with other pets as long as they are socialized from an early age.
-Still, for one territorial animal to get along with another, they need to experience other animals and strangers often.
-Socialization helps them respond positively to newcomers, no matter how fluffy they are.
+Box Heelers can get along with other pets as long as they are socialized from an early age.
+Still, for one territorial animal to get along with another, they need experience interacting with other animals and strangers.
+Socialization helps them respond positively to newcomers.

 Things to Know When Owning a Texas Heeler